glitchdata/gd-login/README.md

 ### Self-serve checkout

 - Every product now carries a `price` (stored as a decimal), representing the per-seat cost in USD.
+- Products also store a `duration_months`, which determines how long a purchased license stays active before renewal.
 - From `/dashboard`, authenticated users can select a product, choose the number of seats, and enter mock credit card details.
-- The checkout flow computes the total (`price × seats`) and calls a simple in-app gateway (`App\Services\FakePaymentGateway`) that simulates a charge and returns a transaction ID for the success banner.
+- The checkout flow computes the total (`price × seats`), sets the expiration date by adding `duration_months` to the current time, and calls a simple in-app gateway (`App\Services\FakePaymentGateway`) that simulates a charge and returns a transaction ID for the success banner.
 - Real processors would replace this service; for now, any 12+ digit card number works unless the sandbox intentionally rejects the amount as part of the demo logic.

 ## License validation API